 The first thing people notice when they visit your page is the “About” section of your page.
 That’s where they get basic info about your book.
 It is only logical to place links directed to your social media pages such as your Instagram Page, Twitter Page, or your website if any.

 Here’s an example:

 You should include a “Shop Now” button on your page, which directs the users to buy the book directly from Facebook/Amazon/any other portal.

 You can use several freely available tools to create intriguing posts.
 Some of these tools are:

 - Adobe Spark

-Remember, whichever route you choose to market your book, be consistent.
+Remember, whichever route you choose to advertise your book, be consistent.
 Consistency is what keeps the readers glued to your work.
 If you are not posting regularly, you will eventually lose touch with your readers, and that is the last thing you want.
-Famous authors believe in self-help is the best help and put their energy in marketing their work.
+Famous authors believe self-help is the best help and put energy into marketing their work.

 Read about book promotion on other social media sites: